Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 WASHINGTON — (AP) — The Supreme Court on Wednesday upheld Tennessee's ban on gender-affirming care for transgender minors, a stunning setback to transgender rights.

 The justices' 6-3 decision in a case from Tennessee effectively protects from legal challenges many efforts by President Donald Trump's Republican administration and state governments to roll back protections for transgender people.
-Another 26 states have laws similar to the one in Tennessee.
+Another 26 states have laws similar to Tennessee's.

 Chief Justice John Roberts wrote for a conservative majority that the law does not violate the Constitution's equal protection clause, which requires the government to treat similarly situated people the same.